 - Thirdly, the port has to prove to the insurance company that it is not guilty of messing everything up.
 How to prove it?
 Captains do not feel like providing records from their ship systems.
 In a worst-case scenario, the port loses more money paying for the damage.

-Thus appeared MOORiNET, a solution designed to prevent any massive accidents involving ports or moored ships.
+Thus appeared MOORiNET, a solution for vessel mooring and berthing designed to prevent any massive accidents involving ports or moored ships.
 MOORiNET system warns about undesirable ship movement and possible collisions to prevent ship or dock damage, oil hose or loading arms breaking, spread of hazardous and noxious substances.
 Remember those car parking sensors?
 MOORiNET is its big brother: a marine garage-scale mooring sensor keeping it safe from crazy skippers.
 How do you like that, Elon Musk?

 Port control over vessel maneuvers